To Hell with It

-To Hell with It (stylised in all lowercase) is the debut mixtape by English musician PinkPantheress, released through Parlophone and Elektra Records on 15 October 2021.
+To Hell with It (stylised in all lowercase) is the debut mixtape by the British singer PinkPantheress, released through Parlophone and Elektra Records on 15 October 2021.
 The mixtape, which runs for slightly over 18 minutes, features production from PinkPantheress herself, as well as from Oscar Scheller, Izco, Natalia Fletcher, Jkarri, Mura Masa, Zach Nahome, Kairos Laferme, Adam F, and Dill Aitchison.
 PinkPantheress began posting snippets of her songs to TikTok in early 2021, including "Pain" and "Break It Off", both of which went viral on the platform.
 She subsequently signed to Parlophone and Elektra Records, through which she released three of the mixtape's singles–"Passion", "Just for Me", and "I Must Apologise".

 Heavily inspired by the 2000s, with lyrics that address topics including failed relationships, adolescence, abandonment, and longing, To Hell with It is a dance-pop, liquid drum and bass, and UK garage record that heavily utilises sampling and takes elements from several different genres, such as alt-pop, bedroom pop, hyperpop, pop-punk, jungle, 2-step, R&B, and dembow.

 Upon its release, To Hell with It received acclaim from critics, who praised its use of samples, its nostalgic quality, and PinkPantheress's vocals.
 It appeared on several year-end lists, including those published by Billboard, Time, and Rolling Stone.
 The mixtape debuted at number 20 on the UK Albums Chart and at number 36 on the Irish Albums Chart.
 All five of the mixtape's singles entered the UK Singles Chart upon their release, with two of them ("Pain" and "Just for Me") peaking in the top 40 of the chart.
 A remix album of To Hell with It was released on 28 January 2022.